Tenant left out of pocket after silly season robbing

 Clayton Hutton took his landlords to the Tenancy Tribunal after his home was burgled late last year.

-The Lower Hutt man claimed that the landlords breached their obligations under the Residental Tenancies Act 1986 by failing to provide and maintain the premises in a reasonable state of repair.
+The Lower Hutt man claimed that the landlords breached their obligations under the Residential Tenancies Act 1986 by failing to provide and maintain the premises in a reasonable state of repair.

 Hutton reported the broken latch on one of the lounge windows.
 The damage meant that the window was not lockable.